Luganskaya-Svetlana/Physalis/README.md

   (or possibly make it default value of the solution field)
 - [ ] Update to the latest version of Django (4.2.3+ instead of 3.2.4).
 - [ ] Update ziamath (including ziafont and latex2mathml, unreleased versions from git?)
-- [ ] If the topic (раздел) is selected, show only appropritate subtopics (подразделы) in the list (both in admin panel and for filters on /problems, /types, /tags).
+- [ ] If the topic (раздел) is selected, show only appropriate subtopics (подразделы) in the list (both in admin panel and for filters on /problems, /types, /tags).
 - [ ] «Drafts» for problems and variants (problem/variant is saved and can be